kenyoni-software/godot-addons/README.md

 ### Changelog

+#### 1.7.2

+- Fix current selection of component on popup
+- Change drag and drop behavior

 #### 1.7.1

 - Add adjusting filepath of license files on moving
+- Add more warnings
 - Fix reloading UI if something was changed on moving
-- Add more warnings

 #### 1.7.0